penalara/engineInputGHCFile/schema-doc/ghc-properties-ghcdata-properties-sessions-session-properties-sessionclassrooms-properties-capacitytype.md

 engineInputGHCSchema#/properties/ghcData/properties/sessions/items/properties/sessionClassRooms/properties/capacityType
 ```

-Indicates if all students of the sessions should fit on in each classroom, or in the amount of all classrooms.
+It indicates whether all students in the class units should fit in each classroom, or in the amount of all classrooms.

 | Abstract            | Extensible | Status         | Identifiable            | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                         |